Harriet Links

-Harriet Links explores memory and emotion through abstraction, and communicates the complexities of her personal history.
+Harriet explores memory and emotion through abstraction, and communicates the complexities of her personal history.
 The work is a visual exploration of self, revealing the layered nuances of childhood and growing up in Australia in the 80s.
 It offers insight into her shadow self, identity, and the process of self-discovery.

 Soft Focus is a body of work that explores memory, emotion, and identity through imagined landscapes.
 These paintings translate fragments of personal history into expansive terrains.
 These are not depictions of specific locations, but psychological spaces shaped by recollection, feeling, and the slow movement of time.